De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introducing a Proof System with a Pair of Nominal Quantifiers

 \subsection{Cut elimination and its consequences}

 This section confirms that the rules of \textsf{MAV1} indeed define a logical system, as established by a cut elimination theorem.
-Surprisingly, to date, the only direct proof of cut elimination involving quantifiers in the calculus of structures is for \textsf{BVQ}~\cite{Roversi14}.
-Related cut elimination results involving first-order quantifiers in the calculus of structures rely on a correspondence with the sequent calculus~\cite{Brunnler2006,Strassburger09}.
+Surprisingly, prior to this work, the only direct proof of cut elimination involving quantifiers in the calculus of structures was for \textsf{BVQ}~\cite{Roversi14}.
+Related cut elimination results involving first-order quantifiers in the calculus of structures relied on a correspondence with the sequent calculus~\cite{Brunnler2006,Strassburger09}.
 However, due to the presence of the non-commutative operator \textit{seq} there is no sequent calculus presentation~\cite{Tiu2006} for \textsf{MAV1}; hence we pursue here a direct proof.

-The main result of this paper is the following, which is a generalisation of \textit{cut elimination} to the setting of the calculus of structures. \begin{theorem}[Cut elimination] For any predicate $P$, if $\vdash \context{ P \tensor \co{P} }$ holds, then $\vdash \context{ \cunit }$ holds. \end{theorem} The above theorem can be stated alternatively by supposing that there is a proof in \textsf{MAV1} extended with the extra rewrite rule: $\context{\cunit} \longrightarrow \context{P \tensor \co{P}}~\mbox{(cut)}$.
-Given such a proof, a new proof can be constructed that uses only the rules of \textsf{MAV1}.
+The main result of this paper is the following, which is a generalisation of \textit{cut elimination} to the setting of the calculus of structures. \begin{theorem}[Cut elimination] For any formula $P$, if $\vdash \context{ P \tensor \co{P} }$ holds, then $\vdash \context{ \cunit }$ holds. \end{theorem} The above theorem can be stated alternatively by supposing that there is a proof in \textsf{MAV1} extended with the extra inference rule: $\vcenter{\infer[\mbox{(cut)}]{\context{\cunit}}{\context{P \tensor \co{P}}}}.$ Given such a proof, a new proof can be constructed that uses only the rules of \textsf{MAV1}.
 In this formulation, we say that \textit{cut} is \textit{admissible}.